gophergala2016/syamp/README.md

 ## syam{p}
 <a href="https://youtu.be/QiSiYVDjEw4">Play Screencast</a>

-syam{p} |pronounced as simp| brings the full power of the Linux Shell directly to your web browser.
-Run commands, monitor and kill programms etc in real time.
+syam{p} |pronounced as [simp]| brings the full power of the Linux Shell directly to your web browser.
+Run commands, monitor and kill programs etc. - in real time.

 Personal Benefit
 --------------------
-I built this app so that i can control and monitor programs on my Raspberypi B+ 2 running snappy ubuntu core 15.04.
+I built this app so that I could control and monitor programs on my Raspberypi B+ 2 running snappy ubuntu core 15.04.
-Currently, i use my laptop for this(i ssh into my pi).
-I hate that i have to move to my computer room to power of my pi when am outside hunging out with friends, having my lunch or just feeling lazy to get out of bed when iam sleepy.
+Currently, I use my laptop for this (I ssh into my pi).
+I hate that I have to move to my computer room to power off my pi when am outside hanging out with friends, having my lunch or just feeling lazy to get out of bed when I am sleepy.

-Now i can use my phone!
+Now I can use my phone!

 Note:
 -----
-You need to run syamp on the system you want to monitor. syam{p} only supports linux at the moment.
+You need to run syamp on the system you want to monitor. syam{p} only supports Linux at the moment.

 Installation
 -------------